QuipNetwork/ethereum-sdk/INVARIANTS.md

 **Contracts:** ShrincsPaymaster

 **Violation consequence:** Epoch reuse would resurrect consumed leaves across rotations (one-time property broken by construction).
 A free-parameter budget lets the gauge lie about signer capacity.
 A wrapper nonce reintroduces the global serialization bottleneck and bundler-reputation mass-invalidation.
 Dropping the declared-commitment equality lets a fat-fingered rotation brick sponsorship silently.
 Revocation that doesn't spend budget overstates remaining signatures and invites signing past the effective budget.

 ---

+## 21. Factory Implementation-Agnosticism & the Vetting Contract

+**The factory is agnostic to the signature scheme securing its wallets: it drives every wallet exclusively through the minimal `IQuipWallet` surface (`initialize` + `owner()`), treats the init payload as fully opaque, and echoes no wallet-family-typed data.
+Everything the factory cannot enforce in code is a behavioral obligation of vetting — the VETTING CONTRACT stated in `IQuipWallet`'s natspec.**

+- **The `IQuipWallet` surface is the whole coupling.** `_deployProxy` calls `initialize(to, payload)`; `updateWalletOwner` reads `owner()`.
+Nothing else about a wallet family is visible to the factory — no key types, no payload layout (no minimum length either: each family's codec is the sole validator of its own encoding).
+- **`QuipCreated` carries the implementation address, not key material.** The impl identifies the wallet family/version for indexers; each family emits its own `WalletInitialized` event (indexed by factory and owner) with its typed key handles.
+The factory never slices the payload — an event field typed for one family would lie for every other (as the pre-decoupling `disasterRecoveryKey` field did for SHRINCS deployments).
+- **The vetting contract (behavioral obligations of every vetted implementation):**
+  1. `initialize` callable only by the deploying factory, only once.
+  2. `owner()` mutates ONLY inside the wallet's PQ-authenticated ownership-transfer flow, whose tail calls back `updateWalletOwner(newOwner)` in the same transaction, after the new owner commits.
+No arbitrary-call, delegatecall, or raw-storage-write path may change `owner()` without that callback.
+  3. Classical (non-PQ) ownership entry points are disabled.
+- **Registry Consistency (16) rests on the vetting contract, not on any family's internals.** The factory's `owner() == newOwner` pin proves the callback fires at the committed moment; that this moment is reachable only via the sanctioned flow is exactly rule 2 — enforced by review at `vetImplementation` time (Implementation Vetting, 7), per family: WOTS via its guard snapshots on `delegateExecute`/`storageStore`, SHRINCS by disabling those paths outright.
+- **Blast radius of a violating implementation is bounded:** it can desync its own wallets' registry entries (UI-level, per invariant 16's consequence), never other wallets, the vetted set, or factory funds.

+**Contracts:** QuipFactory, IQuipWallet (natspec), every vetted implementation

+**Violation consequence:** Vetting an implementation that breaks rule 2 silently desyncs the per-owner registry for its wallets.
+Re-typing the factory to one family's shapes re-creates the layout coupling that forced other families to contort their encodings and mislabel indexer data.

+---